 What kind of contents are forbidden and can not be posted

-In line with the regulations, even users most used by the Chinese has its own rules and there are also limits to what can be published, as some contents are illegal content
+In line with the regulations, even users most used by the Chinese has their own rules and there are also limits to what can be published, as some contents are illegal content

 Below is a list of what content cannot be as illegal.
 A content should :

 - Not infringe.
 Copyright and trademark infringement are obviously against the rules, but also under this rule’s umbrella is the banishment of fake accounts.
 This falls in line with Weibo’s cleanup of 60,000 “misleading” accounts last year, including celebrity impersonation and parody accounts.
 Plagiarism, libel, protection of corporate trade secrets, and invasion of privacy also fall under this rule.